sanderdlm/ultralight-directory/README.md

 # Ultralight directory
-Compiled list of ultralight vendors and their wares
+Compiled list of ultralight vendors and their wares, with basic information visible on-the-fly and a quality rating

+##Progress
+1. Go over each url and visit the website.
+Gather basic information and list it per region
+2. Figure out a system to give a quality rating to a vendor (only for cottage brands).
+Start with the popular ones.
+3. Build a complete list, per region, of trusted cottage ultralight vendors.

 ### United states
 | Website | Country | Products | International shipping | Active |